mareloraby/ana-albahr/README.md

 ---
-#### The model is still being deployed.
-The current work is a mock-up for a user interface.
+#### The trained and fine-tuned model are still being deployed.
+The current deployed work is a mock-up for a user interface.
 ---